 Peter J. Embí, M.D.

-Peter J. Embí, MD, MS, FACP, FACMI, FAMIA, FIAHSI is Professor and Chair of the Department of Biomedical Informatics, Senior Vice President for Research and Innovation and Professor of Medicine
+Peter J. Embí, MD, MS, FACP, FACMI, FAMIA, FIAHSI is professor and chair of the Department of Biomedical Informatics, senior vice president for research and innovation, and a professor of medicine at Vanderbilt University Medical Center.

 Dr. Muktar Aliyu